ndiego/block-visibility/README.md

 [Block Visibility](https://wordpress.org/plugins/block-visibility/) allows you to dynamically control which blocks are visible on your WordPress website and who can see them, which includes the ability to schedule blocks.

-Built for the new Block (Gutenberg) Editor, this plugin was designed to work with **any** WordPress block.
+Built for the Block (Gutenberg) Editor, this plugin was designed to work with **any** WordPress block.
 This includes blocks natively provided by WordPress as well as third-party blocks.

 To get started with Block Visibility, watch the [Plugin Overview](https://www.youtube.com/watch?v=CW1L4vBpXjw) demo video.